timarney/react-faq/README.md

 [🇨🇳 简体中文](https://github.com/justjavac/react-faq)

 #Start
 >There's lots to learn but if you break it down there are some key concepts to focus on.
 JSX, React elements, Components, Lifecycle Methods, Props and State.
-These articles will start you on you path :) .
+These articles will start you down the path to learning React.

 **I don't know React what should I watch / read before I start?**
 * [Thinking in React - Pete Hunt](https://facebook.github.io/react/docs/thinking-in-react.html)